-There is a general agreement that the original certificates of micro-credentials should be in digital format and should be learner-owned.
-Depending on the national regulatory framework, it can in addition be provided in paper form.
-This is linked to the fact that digitalization can facilitate portability, transparency and reliability of information and verification of authenticity, and as such supporting a fast and fair recognition process and enhance stackability.
+There is a general agreement that micro-credentials (certificates) should be in digital format and be learner-owned.
+The word "digital" should also be included in the definition of micro-credentials.
+Depending on the national regulatory framework and the level of development of digital infrastructures, micro-credentials can also be issued in paper format.
+Digital credentials can facilitate portability, transparency and reliability of information and verification of authenticity, and as such supporting a fast and fair recognition process and enhance stackability.
 If this could be true for all qualifications, it is particularly relevant for micro-credentials, where the digital format could support a fit-for purpose recognition approach, with the credentials itself containing all the needed information.
-It would be also relevant to explore synergies with existing initiatives, such as DEQAR database, that could potentially contain also reference to quality assurance schemes for micro-credentials in place at national level, and initiatives that goes in the direction of the digitalization of credentials in general, such as Europass, just to mention few of these.
+It would be also relevant to explore synergies with existing initiatives, such as Europass.